willmorrison1/sync-obs/README.md

 # sync-obs
-simple sync script for raw obs files
+simple sync script for syncing raw files from observation sites to a remote server.

 # config